niko4299/LimitOrderBook/README.md

 2. In the `postman/` directory, you can find a collection of API requests to play around with.

-3. For local development, follow these steps:
+3. For local development (developed and tested on linux OS), follow these steps:

    - If needed, install dependencies (check them out before running command):